Retirement decision with addictive habit persistence in a jump diffusion market: Retirement Boundaries and Optimal Strategies in Terms of Primal Variables

-where $G^*(t) = \tilde{\gamma}H(t)z^*(t)^{-\tilde{\gamma}}$, with $H$ defined by the expression $\tilde{V}(t,z) = H(t)z^{-\tilde{\gamma}}$ based on (\ref{vtdef}). \end{proposition} \begin{proof} See Appendix \ref{prfsec5}. \end{proof} We see that $x$ and $h$ appear in a whole part as de facto wealth in the retirement boundary.
-This phenomenon will be found in the feedback forms of optimal strategies.
-Proposition \ref{bdryprimal2} also shows that the retirement boundary is expressed by a linear relationship among $(x,h,w)$.
-5pt
+We observe that the de facto wealth $x-p^T(t)h$ appears as a whole in the expression of the retirement boundary in terms of the primal variables.
+This phenomenon is also found in the feedback forms of the optimal investment and consumption strategies.
+Furthermore, \Cref{th_bd_pr} shows that the retirement boundary can be expressed as a linear relationship among $(x, h, w)$.